 Funded PhD in Cyber Security

-We invite applications for three year, funded PhD degrees.
+We invite applications for a three-year funded PhD studentship.

 - Security visualization especially interactive visualization of passwords